 Sexual function and satisfaction are important aspects of overall well-being and quality of life.
-However, low libido affects both men and women.
-Many who struggle with variations of sexual dysfunction seek solutions to enhance their sexual experience.
-In recent years, more people have explored the potential impact of cannabis on sexual health and libido.
-But how much cannabis will increase libido?
-Dosage can be tricky.
+However, related issues affect both men and women.
+Many who struggle seek to enhance their experience.
+In recent years, more people have explored the potential impact of cannabis.
+But can cannabis help libido?

-This article will explore how much cannabis you may need to increase sexual arousal and overall sexual enjoyment.
+This article will explore cannabis and enjoyment.
 We’ll delve deeper into the topic to help you better understand the relationship between cannabis and libido.
 Spoiler alert, when it comes to certain cannabis strains, less is more in the bedroom.

 Cannabis and libido: exploring the relationship and potential impacts

-Sexual medicine—a field that focuses on diagnosing and treating sexual dysfunction—studies the effects of various influences on sexual desire, pleasure, and satisfaction.
 Cannabis has recently come into clearer focus in the field.
-While some research suggests that cannabis may positively impact sexual function and enjoyment for some individuals, other studies indicate potential negative effects, especially at higher doses [1].
+While some research suggests that cannabis may positively impact enjoyment for some individuals, other studies indicate potential negative effects, especially at higher doses [1].

 Cannabis and sex in popular culture